-The Red Crown and the White Crown were sometimes seen as the manifestations of Wadjet and Nekhbet and so the front of the Double Crown is often embelished with the cobra (representing the goddess Wadjetof Lower Egypt) and vulture (representing the goddess Nekhbet of Upper Egypt).
+The Red Crown and the White Crown were sometimes seen as the manifestations of Wadjet and Nekhbet, and so the front of the Double Crown is often embellished with the cobra (representing the goddess Wadjet of Lower Egypt) and vulture (representing the goddess Nekhbet of Upper Egypt).

-Although the crwons were regularly worn seperately in earlier periods, from the Nineteenth Dynasty onwards they are rarely depicted alone.
-From the time of Tuthmosis IV, they were sometimes combined with another crwon – the Nemes.
+Although the crowns were regularly worn separately in earlier periods, from the Nineteenth Dynasty onward they are rarely depicted alone.
+From the time of Tuthmosis IV, they were sometimes combined with another crown – the Nemes.

 Khepresh (Blue Crown)

 The Khepresh (also known as the blue crown) was made from cloth or leather stained blue and was covered with small yellow sun discs.
-It is known as war crown by some largelybecause Ramesses II the Great was depicted wearing it in the reliefs of the Battle of Kadesh, however, its use does not seem to have been limited to warfare.
+It is known as a war crown by some largely because Ramesses II (the Great) was depicted wearing it in the reliefs of the Battle of Kadesh, However, its use does not seem to have been limited to warfare.
 The earliest reference to this crown is from the reign of Neferhotep III (Second Intermediate Period.
 It may have evolved from the more simple cap crown worn in earlier periods, but became more and more elaborate.
 By the Eighteenth Dynasty it had become so popular that some pharaohs adopted it as their primary crown.
-However, it seems to have fallen out of favour during the Twenty-Fifth Dynasty
+It seems to have fallen out of favour during the Twenty-Fifth Dynasty